MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md

 Organizations that use AD DS or Domain Services must also protect the domain controllers from unauthorized access.
 Domain controllers are particularly attractive targets for attackers and should have strict security controls and segregation from application workloads.

-Domain controllers and associated components, such as Microsoft Entra ID Connect servers, are deployed in the Microsoft identity platform subscription, which is in the platform management group.
+Domain controllers and associated components, such as Microsoft Entra ID Connect servers, are deployed in the Microsoft identity platform for developers subscription, which is in the platform management group.
 Domain controllers aren't delegated to application teams.
 By providing this isolation, application owners can consume the identity services without having to manage them.
 And the risk of identity and access management services being compromised is reduced.
 The resources in the Microsoft identity platform subscription are a critical point of security for your cloud and on-premises environments.

-Landing zone provisioning should allow for both Microsoft Entra ID and AD DS or Domain Services to be used by application owners, as required by their workloads.
+Landing zones should be provisioned so application owners can use both Microsoft Entra ID and AD DS or Domain Services, as required by their workloads.
 Depending on which identity solution you use, you might need to configure other services as necessary.
 For example, you might need to enable and secure network connectivity to the identity virtual network.
-If you use a subscription vending process, include this configuration information in your subscription request.
+If you use a subscription-vending process, include this configuration information in your subscription request.

 ## Microsoft Entra ID, Domain Services, and AD DS

-Administrators should familiarize themselves with the different options available for implementing Microsoft directory services:
+Administrators should familiarize themselves with the options for implementing Microsoft directory services:

-- You can deploy AD DS domain controllers into Azure as Windows virtual machines (VMs) that administrators have full control of.
+- You can [deploy AD DS domain controllers into Azure as Windows virtual machines (VMs)](/azure/architecture/example-scenario/identity/adds-extend-domain) that administrators have full control of.
 This approach is an infrastructure as a service (IaaS) solution.
 You can join the domain controllers to an existing Active Directory domain, or you can host a new domain that has a trust relationship with existing on-premises domains.
-For more information, see [Deploy AD DS in an Azure virtual network](/azure/architecture/example-scenario/identity/adds-extend-domain) and [Azure Virtual Machines baseline architecture in an Azure landing zone](/azure/architecture/virtual-machines/baseline-landing-zone).
+For more information, see [Azure Virtual Machines baseline architecture in an Azure landing zone](/azure/architecture/virtual-machines/baseline-landing-zone).

-- Domain Services is an Azure-managed service that you can use to create a new managed AD DS domain that's hosted in Azure.
+- [Domain Services](/entra/identity/domain-services/overview) is an Azure-managed service that you can use to create a new managed AD DS domain that's hosted in Azure.
 The domain can have a trust relationship with existing domains and can synchronize identities from Microsoft Entra ID.
 Administrators don't have direct access to the domain controllers and aren't responsible for patching and other maintenance operations.
-For more information, see [Overview of Microsoft Entra Domain Services](/entra/identity/domain-services/overview).
 - When you deploy Domain Services or integrate on-premises environments into Azure, use locations with [availability zones](/azure/availability-zones/az-overview) for increased availability.

-After AD DS or Domain Services is configured, you can domain join Azure VMs and file shares in the same way as on-premises computers.
+After AD DS or Domain Services is configured, you can domain join Azure VMs and file shares by using the same method as on-premises computers.
 For more information, see [Compare Microsoft directory-based services](/entra/identity/domain-services/compare-identity-solutions).

 ### Microsoft Entra ID and AD DS recommendations

 - To access applications that use on-premises authentication remotely via Microsoft Entra ID, use [Microsoft Entra application proxy](/entra/identity/app-proxy/application-proxy).
 This feature provides secure remote access to on-premises web applications.
 It doesn't require a VPN or any changes to the network infrastructure.
 However, it's deployed as a single instance into Microsoft Entra ID, so application owners and the platform or identity teams must collaborate to ensure that the application is configured correctly.

-- Evaluate the compatibility of workloads for Domain Services and for Windows Server AD DS.
+- Evaluate the compatibility of workloads for Domain Services and Windows Server Active Directory.
 For more information, see [Common use cases and scenarios](/entra/identity/domain-services/scenarios).

 - Deploy domain controller VMs or Domain Services replica sets into the Microsoft identity platform subscription within the platform management group.